 There are tax-saving fixed deposits as well that are eligible under section 80C of the income tax act, It is one of the many investment options under 80C that collectively offer an option for income deduction of Rs 1.5 lakh.
-Tax saving FDs have a lock-in period of 5 years.
+Tax-saving FDs have a lock-in period of 5 years.

-- Loan against bank FD: One can avail loan against the FD and almost all the banks offer this service.
+One can avail loan against the FD and almost all the banks offer this service.
 The loan amount is based on the deposit value and tenure of the FD.
 However, do check with your bank about the rules around this facility.
-Interest on such a loan can be as high as 10% as well.
+Interest on such a loan can also be as high as 10%.

-- Penalty on premature closure: If you want to withdraw money before the tenure ends, you may be charged for pre-closure as a penalty and the interest earned so far may also be deducted before crediting the principal amount.
+If you want to withdraw money before the tenure ends, you may be charged for pre-closure as a penalty, and the interest earned so far may also be deducted before crediting the principal amount.

-- Taxable: In the case of customers aged below 60 years (other than senior citizens), the interest earned on FDs attract TDS (tax deducted at source) of 10% if the interest earned is beyond Rs 40,000, though such amount is adjusted from the filing of returns.
+In the case of customers aged below 60 years (other than senior citizens), the interest earned on FDs attracts TDS (tax deducted at source) of 10% if the interest earned is beyond Rs 40,000, though such an amount is adjusted from the filing of returns.

 Fixed deposits have been popular predominantly for their guaranteed return of capital and easy liquidation.
-However, they are just low-risk investment options and not completely free of risks.
+However, they are just low-risk investment options and not completely risk-free.
 As mentioned above, they do not help depositors counter higher inflation rates.

 Two, the choice of going for FD as an investment option should depend on the financial need.
 Bank FDs can be easily liquidated at any point in time and can come in handy in case of any financial emergencies.